Nadzab: WW2

 Between April 1943 and July 1943, the Allied Geographical Section of South West Pacific Area (command) conducted reconnaissance after the Japanese invasion.
 The Terrain Handbook states at page 18;

-"Nazdab is located twenty-seven miles NW of Lae by road 900 yds by an indefinite width.
+"Nadzab is located twenty-seven miles NW of Lae by road 900 yds by an indefinite width.
 Covered with Kunai grass.
 Good dispursal area.
 Emergency landing ground for heavy freight planes.
 Extension to 2000 yds thought possible".

 The Landing at Nadzab was the first parachute jump for the 503rd Parachute Regiment on 5 September 1943.
 In conjunction with the Amphibious Landing East of Malahang, it was to be the start of the liberation of Lae from Japanese Occupation.

 On 8 September 1943, MACARTHUR'S communique states;